Registering for the CUNY Academic Commons is easy. Just fill in the fields below and we'll get a new account set up for you in no time.

 Because the Commons is meant to be a space for collaboration between members of the City University of New York, a CUNY email address is required to use the site.
 Please use your CUNY email address to register.
 You may change your preferred email address after registering if you'd like.

 Note: The CUNY Academic Commons is currently available for use by CUNY faculty, staff, graduate students, graduate alumni, postdocs, and (in special cases) non-CUNY members involved in CUNY projects.
-We cannot support undergraduate students or course websites at this time.

 A one-line summary of who you are and what you do at CUNY.